Skip to content

 • VRAM peak: ~13 GiB per worker

 • Scaling note: you pay per worker-second, so cost scales linearly.
-The default workers_max: 3 in hub.json is a sensible cap for spiky workloads.
+The default workers_max: 3 (set in deploy.py / the dashboard, not hub.json) is a sensible cap for spiky workloads.

-The high-throughput shape: workers_max > 1 AND concurrencyModifier > 1.
-Each worker batches several pages internally while RunPod scales horizontally.
+The maximum-throughput shape: workers_max > 1 AND MINERU_MAX_CONCURRENCY > 1.
+Each worker runs several jobs through its shared engine while RunPod scales horizontally.

 • GPU pool: AMPERE_48